PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

     """
 ```
 # File Explainer
+Below, you will find a scrollable tree of files in this repository and their descriptions.
+Boldfaced nodes represent directories.
+<div><iframe src="../tools/tree.html" width=100% height=500px style="overscroll-behavior:contain;"></iframe></div>

 # Reproducing Everything From Scratch
 TODO — still working on cleaning things up.
 ## Preprocessing and Data Collection
 ## Training
 The python training scripts contain command line interfaces.
 However, to make running easier, one can use the bash scripts in the `models` directory.
 The bash scripts are simply wrappers around the python scripts.
 The bash scripts are the recommended way to run the training scripts.